 City lights, called light pollution, can interfere with viewing.
 So can reflected moonlight.
-Luckily, the moon will be in a thin crescent phase during this event.
+The next full moon will take place on August 2nd, so expect a great deal of moonlight.

 Meteor showers are named for the star or constellation they appear to be near.
 The Delta Aquarids Meteor Shower appears near a third magnitude star, Delta Aquarii.